GoogleCloudPlatform/professional-services/infrastructure/identity-aware-proxy/README.md

     python iap_validating_server.py

-**Note: This web server requires that the IAP project number and the backend service ID be passed in every request url in the following form: `https://yourdomain.com/projectNumber/backendServiceId`**
+**Note: This web server requires that the IAP project number and the backend service ID be passed in every request url in the following form: `https://yourdomain.com/projectNumber/backendServiceId`.
+This is only done for convenience since this example is intended to be generic and not specific to any project.
+In production, the project number and backend service ID should be passed as runtime arguments when starting your server.**

 ## Running main.py